 Please study the following precautions carefully.
 Consult your dealer if you have any questions.
 Prior to your initial fill-up, check your engine manual to confirm the type of fuel specified by the manufacturer.
 Never use fuels containing alcohol.
 The alcohol can deteriorate the rubber materials used to make up your fuel system.
 Methanol based fuels absorb water, making fuel more corrosive to the metals in tanks and carburetors.
+For outboards with an oil injection system, check the engine manual for the approved type of oil, and fill the tank completely.

-Before Fueling
+• Before Fueling